tgutierrez1/git-mock-assignment/README.md

 ## The files

-In addition to the `example.py` file, you should also provide a `requirements.txt` file with the following content:
+In addition to the `main.py` file, you should also provide a `requirements.txt` file in which you provide the list of libraries needed to run your code.

-1. A header, where you write `#CONDA` if you're using a Conda environment, `#PIP` if you're using a virutal environment
-2. The libraries that need to be installed to run the code
+The file has to be filled in using the [pip requirements standard](https://pip.pypa.io/en/stable/reference/requirements-file-format/).

 ## The tests

 The automatic tests are set up inside the folder `.github/workflows`, which you should not touch or tamper with.
 The tests will be checking:

-1. That the script `example.py` abides by the Python `flake8` style requirements
+1. That the script `main.py` abides by the Python `flake8` style requirements
-2. That you successfully create and activate an environment
-3. That the script `example.py` runs successfully and print exactly only the content of the array
+2. That the script `main.py` runs successfully and print exactly only the content of the array

 ## Git